 There are two ways of opposing a grade or notified failure: a procedure at EPFL, called request for reassessment, and a procedure outside of EPFL, through the Commission de recours interne des EPF, called appeal.
+Both methods are described in detail in the information document about dispute procedures, which we recommend you read before proceeding.

 The costs are charged ahead of the procedure by EPFL and the appeals authority.
 They are refunded only if the student’s claim succeeds.